BreeDurbin/Aphrils-Widget-Library/README.md

   - Use your own class name to avoid One Definition Rule (ODR) violations from teh compiler
   - Change the GetPaletteCategory() Funtion to return the Desired name of your Category
 # Additional Notes:
-This duplicate strategy for making your own buttons and themeing them as you like is nice as if gives you a solid default button setup which includes Animations, All Awl Defaults, and Instance Editable properties for your button
+This duplicate strategy for making your own buttons and themeing them as you like is nice as it gives you a solid default button setup which includes All Awl Defaults immediately: Animations, Sounds, Styles and Instance Editable properties for your button
   - This means: You can Edit styling, Button Image, Text Styling, Text etc per widget when you add the button within a UMG WBP such as a Menu Widget
   - Change Defaults for your Button by editing the variable defaults in the Event Graph of your widget